IBM-Cloud/docs/services/Auto-Scaling/index.md

     }).listen(process.env.PORT || 3000);
   console.log('App is listening on port 3000');
   ```

-You can choose either of the two ways.<br/>
+3. (Optional) Set heap limit if you want to trigger scaling based on heap usage.
+Update package.json to define `max-old-space-size` based on the memory that you allocate for your app. <br/> For example:
+  `
+  "scripts": {
+    "start": "node --max-old-space-size=600 app.js"
+  }
+  `

-3. (Optional) Set heap limit within the `scripts` section based on the memory that you allocate for your app, for example `"start": "node --max-old-space-size=600 app.js"`. .<br/>*Note:* Set a value for `max-old-space-size` if you want to trigger scaling based on heap usage.
-If the value is not set when you start your application, the default Node.js heap limit 1.4GB is used regardless how much memory your app is allocated, which might lead to improper auto-scaling decisions.<br/>
+<br/> If the value is not set when you start your application, the default Node.js heap limit 1.4GB is used as the maximum heap size regardless how much memory your app is allocated, which might lead to improper auto-scaling decisions.<br/>

 A full sample of package.json:
   ```
   {
     "name": "Your-App",